leo-arch/clifm/README.md

 Briefly stated, those familiar with the command-line will find in a file manager based on it a desirable _extension_ of its functionality.
 And this because of a simple reason: the command-line is still there, never hidden.

-As Kernighan and Pike stated once, "The power of a system comes more from the relationships among programs than from the programs themselves."<sup>2</sup> In other words, **the power of Unix comes from the shell, from the command line**.
-Therefore, a file manager entirely based on the command line is no doubt an advantageous way of managing files in a Unix environment.

 Besides 5 MiB of RAM and 500 KiB of disk space, willingness to try something different is all you need.

 ### Should all terminal file managers be TUI-based file managers?
 No.